The oldest national park

 The road was easy, but short trail.
 We soon had to turn left and start climbing to Tunjimir hill.
 That was in the beginning very steep path.
 Afterwards, it started to flatten, but the rain increased.
 Before reaching Tunjimir, our clothes soaked.
 Also, some of our clothes in backpacks were dumped.
 We often pack our gear into extra bags, but this was not a usual day.

 It was getting dark fast.
 Especially because we were already between large, old trees on the edge of Perućica primeval forest.
 We decided to pitch our tent on a small spot of flat ground without much vegetation and rocks.
 We had quick dinner and went to sleep quickly hoping that our clothes will dry by the morning, but that was too optimistic assumption while lying in our wet sleeping bags.

 When we woke up, it wasn’t raining anymore.
-Nevertheless, our clothes were still wet and our tent was soaked in few places where outer layer touched inner layer due to strong wind at night.
+Nevertheless, our clothes were still wet and our tent was soaked in few places where outer layer touched inner layer due to the strong wind at night.
 We were wet and it was cold, so our laziness showed up and we went down back to the car.
 Our plan was to come back to our accommodation in Sarajevo, dry everything and do one day hike next day in Sutjeska.